CDA Again Starts Development Work At Park Enclave - UrduPoint

 Under the instructions of the government, stalled sectors have been revived as a first step developmental activity has commenced at park enclave 1.

-He also informed that this is merely first of the many developmental projects that are in pipeline and several have been advertised while tenders for more will be issued in coming days.
+He also informed that this was merely first of the many developmental projects that were in pipeline and several had been advertised while tenders for more would be issued in coming days.